integreat-io/integreat-transformers/README.md

 In a flipped mutation object, the direction of this transformer is also flipped.

-- Dates are untouched, unless its an invalid date, which will return `undefined`
+- Dates are untouched, unless its an invalid date, which will return `undefined`.
-- Numbers are treated as milliseconds since epoc (midnight 1970-01-01), unless `isSeconds` is `true` (see below)
+- Numbers are treated as milliseconds since epoc (midnight 1970-01-01), unless `isSeconds` is `true` (see below).
-- Strings are parsed with [Luxon](https://moment.github.io/luxon) if a `format` or a `tz` (timezone) are specified (see below).
-If not, the string is handed to JavaScript's `new Date()`, which will try its best
+- Strings are parsed with [Luxon](https://moment.github.io/luxon/#/formatting)
+  if a `format` or a `tz` (timezone) are specified (see below).
+If not, the string is handed to JavaScript's `new Date()`, which will try its best.
-- All other types returns `undefined
+- All other types returns `undefined.

 Date also have a few options for formatting a date (when going to a service), or parsing a date (when coming from a service), and to modify the date itself (before formatting or after parsing):

 - `path`: A path to a point in the data from where to pick the date value.
 When no path is given, the data in the pipeline is used as is.
-Default is no path
+Default is no path.
 - `format`: [A Luxon format](https://moment.github.io/luxon/#/parsing?id=table-of-tokens)
-  to use for parsing (from service) and formatting (to service), or the string `'iso'` as a shortcut to a full ISO8601 date and time format
+  to use for parsing (from service) and formatting (to service), or the string `'iso'` as a shortcut to a full ISO8601 date and time format.
 - `tz`: A timezone to use when the given date is not specified with timezone.
   Supports the same timezones as Luxon, like IANA (`'America/New_York'`), fixed offset (`'UTC+7'`) and some others (like `system`).